Tricia plants a shallot bulb. See the paper is split where this bulb was separated from the cluster.

 We have French Red organic shallots for you.
 Bonus: you’ll be able to use shallots in cooking without breaking the bank.

 Leeks look like large versions of green onions or scallions.
-Even milder and sweeter than shallots, their flavor makes them prized ingredients in soups.
-Braise or grill them on their own as a side dish.
+Even milder and sweeter than shallots, their flavor makes them prized ingredients in soups like Potato Leek Soup, mmm.
+Or you can braise or grill them on their own as a side dish.

 Ready to add leeks to your organic garden?
 We ship organic leek transplants as soon as we receive them, so pre-order now.
-We expect the leek transplants to arrive here on October 16.
+We expect the next leek transplants to arrive here on October 13.

 Dawn Wait Says:

 Oct 14th, 2012 at 6:13 pm